<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2126246971172331&amp;ev=PageView&amp;noscript=1">

 Employee engagement plays a crucial role in maintaining a healthy work environment where workers are treated like human beings with a life outside of work.
 In turn, organizations benefit from a more resilient and motivated workforce, which drives sustained success and growth.

-Employee engagement has a positive impact on the way external stakeholders and potential new recruits experience your organization too.
+Employee engagement impacts the way external stakeholders and potential new recruits experience your organization too.
 Engaged workers become advocates for the company and help drive positive word-of-mouth.

 When you love something, you naturally talk about it with enthusiasm, right?
 This is exactly what happens when employees are satisfied and connected to their workplace.